The Row (fashion label)

+The brand has been described as "an American answer to Loro Piana and Phoebe Philo-era Céline".

 History

 The idea for the brand started as a personal project in 2005 when Ashley Olsen challenged herself to create a perfect T-shirt.
 She tested the design on a variety of women of all body shapes and ages in an attempt to find a "commonality in fit and attitude".

-By 2006, the sisters had created a 7-piece collection that included the T-shirt, a pair of cotton sateen leggings, and a cashmere wool tank dress.
-Barneys New York bought the entire first collection.
-The brand has expanded to include ready-to-wear, resort, handbags, sunglasses, and shoes.
+In 2006, the Olsens created a 7-piece collection that included the T-shirt, a pair of cotton sateen leggings, and a cashmere wool tank dress.
+Barneys New York bought the entire collection.
+The brand has expanded to include ready-to-wear clothing, resort clothing, handbags, sunglasses and shoes.
 The brand is named after Savile Row in London.

-Initially, the Olsens did not want their names attached to the brand and preferred to let the clothes speak for themselves.
-They did not give an interview about The Row for the first three years after its inception.

 In 2008, Lauren Hutton modeled for the brand's first look book.
 Hutton explained: "...
 I saw the clothes, and they were wonderful, real simple, minimalist designs ...
 Ash had a place on the beach, so we did it at her place ...
 And they would dance on the deck, and I would do what they were doing.
 And it was good."
 Hutton accompanied the Olsens to the Council of Fashion Designers of America's annual awards show in 2012, the year they won their first Womenswear Designer of the Year award.

-The Olsens work primarily out of The Row's TriBeCa studio at 609 Greenwich Street, New York, USA, which they have occupied since 2012, though a Paris office was opened in 2011 and a London office recently being opened in 2019.
+The Olsens work primarily out of The Row's Tribeca studio at 609 Greenwich Street in New York City, which they have occupied since 2012.
+A Paris office was opened in 2011 and a London office opened in 2019.
+Initially, the Olsens did not want their names attached to the brand and preferred to let the clothes speak for themselves.
+They did not give an interview about The Row for the first three years after its inception.

-In 2014, The Row opened its first store in Los Angeles.
-The brand's second flagship store opened in New York in May 2016 with the brand's Pre-Fall 2016 collection.

-The Row first created a menswear collection for Spring 2011, and in October 2016 the label launched a new collection of menswear at their Los Angeles and New York stores, with the intention to continue expanding the offerings.
+The Row first created a menswear collection for spring 2011, and in October 2016 the label launched a new collection of menswear at their Los Angeles and New York stores, with the intention to continue expanding the offerings.

 In August 2018, The Row announced a complete menswear collection that included suiting, denim, and knits.
 The Olsens conducted two years of research prior to launching the collection, which became available in stores in October 2018.

 In July 2020, it was reported The Row was weathering financial difficulties and had laid off half of its staff, stemming from the COVID-19 pandemic and the bankruptcy of Barneys New York, one of its largest accounts.

 In September 2021, it was announced that The Row had launched its first children's collection.

-The Cut estimated that The Row reached $100 million in sales per year.
+The Cut estimated that The Row reached $100 million in sales per year in 2021.